bbigej/market-analysis-app/README.md

     *****-3 images different

-    -user may continue voting, but on next vote hide list votes and only display it again after 15 more votes
+    ???-user may continue voting, but on next vote hide list votes and only display it again after 15 more votes  ???

     -(tip) A single ranker object to manage all the attributes and behaviors around a visitor's product-ranking experience.
     -bug: productNames[0] errors in the recordClick event listener